 - Waiting time in line and transitioning to a different class takes away from learning time.

 - The diverse learning styles in the classroom leads to teachers needing to be creative in the presentation in order to accommodate different learning levels for a classroom size of 18-30 students.

 - If an advanced student is done early with the lesson then they need to wait.
 Why? well because the teacher needs to make her rounds and make sure the other kids catch up.
 That takes away from actual learning time for a few students.

 - The average classroom size varies from 15-30 kids so if there is an assembly or fundraiser or birthday party.
 Learning will happen less on those days.

-This schedule has helped me stay within the 3-4 hours at home.
+This schedule has helped me stay within the 2-4 hours in my home.
 You can do the same and make it easily accessible to your children.
 This way they know to reference the schedule when they forget what to do.

 Morning Basket or Grab from the Basket

-If you would like your own copy of the ‘daily productive schedule’, as well as other homeschool freebies please subscribe to my newsletter to get these gifts into your inbox.
+If you would like your own copy of the ‘Productive Homeschooling schedule’, as well as other homeschool freebies subscribe to my newsletter to get these gifts into your inbox.